iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/ROUTER_v0.24.md

 routes or parameter counts.
 The public APIs hide these details but the source is useful if you need to debug complex route setups.

+## Path Validation

+Route segments are validated when building the router.
+Segment names may only contain ASCII letters, digits and `-._~`.
+Parameters start with a leading colon (`:`) and follow the same character rules.
+The implementation rejects empty or malformed segments early so typos are caught at startup.

 Example tree for nested routes: